Mental health in sport

 Self-care for safeguarding professionals

-Given the risks of working with trauma, it’s incredibly important that safeguarding professionals take steps to actively look after their mental health and wellbeing.
-Self-care can help you to cope with the challenging emotions, vicarious trauma, and other work challenges you might encounter in your role, as well as help you feel able to effectively support those you work with.
+Given the risks of working with trauma, it’s incredibly important that safeguarding professionals take steps to actively look after their own mental health and wellbeing.
+Self-care can help you cope with the challenging emotions, vicarious trauma, and other work challenges you might encounter in your role, as well as equipping you to support those you work with.

 Self-care can be different for everyone – what works for you might not work for someone else.
 We’ve put together a few evidence-based self-care tips for you to try: